-We expect that the payments industry would be substantially affected by the EU data protection reform that has been put forward by the Commission in 2012.5 The Reform consists of two instruments:
+The payments industry is likely to be substantially affected by future EU data protection reform initiated by the Commission in 2012.47 The Reform consists of two instruments:

-- The General Data Protection Regulation which the Commission hopes to enable people to better control their personal data and businesses to make the most of the opportunities of the Digital Single Market by cutting red tape and benefiting from reinforced consumer trust. - The Data Protection Directive for the police and criminal justice sector which intends to ensure that the data of victims, witnesses, and suspects of crimes, are duly protected in the context of a criminal investigation or a law enforcement action.
+- The GDPR, which the Commission hopes will enable people to better control their personal data and businesses to make the most of the opportunities of the Digital Single Market by cutting red tape and benefiting from reinforced consumer trust. - The Data Protection Directive for the police and criminal justice sector, which intends to ensure that the data of victims, witnesses, and criminal suspects are duly protected in the context of a criminal investigation or a law enforcement action.